expo/expo/docs/README.md

 ### As a random person

-Thanks for helping! :D Just make your changes on a fork of this repository or whatever works for you and submit a pull request.
+Thanks for helping! :D make your changes on a fork of this repository or whatever works for you and submit a pull request.
 We'll take a look and incorporate them!